 - Understanding the Syllabus and Exam Pattern: The best UPSC strategy for Beginners would be to understand the syllabus like a user manual for an electrical device.
 Aspirants are advised to visit the official site and understand the exam pattern and syllabus.
 It’s essential to know the boundaries within which you have to limit your preparation and understand what the exam demands.
 Aspirants must realize the fact that they need appropriate knowledge rather than being a subject matter expert.

 About UPSC Prelims

 UPSC CSE Prelims would be the first hurdle aspirants have to overcome while preparing for this examination.
 While beginning their preparation, students frequently come up with concerns about What to study for UPSC Prelims and how to prepare for UPSC prelims.
-This examination is going to first step towards the long and excruciating process that aspirants go through.
+This examination is going to first step toward the long and excruciating process that aspirants go through.
 The UPSC Prelims examination is one of the screening rounds for around 4 hours and consists of Multiple-Choice Questions.
 Overcoming this hurdle will allow the candidate to appear for the Mains Stag of the civil services exam.
 The exam consists of two papers, General Studies- I and General Studies-II (CSAT).
-Each of these papers is 200 marks each while the first paper is for preparing a merit list and the second paper, which is the CSAT exam qualifying in nature.
+Each of these papers is 200 marks while the first paper is for preparing a merit list and the second paper, is the CSAT exam qualifying in nature.

 UPSC Strategy for Mains

 UPSC CSE aspirants who clear the Preliminary examination become eligible to sit for UPSC Mains Examination.
 After years of preparation, students clear the first hurdle; it’s a morale boost for them.
 However, the marks of Prelims don’t account during the preparation of the final merit list.
 Therefore, it is the Mains examination whose performance will be valued while determining your rank.